nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1b.
 The given phone number is a duplicated customer.
   * 1b1.
 CHIM displays an error message.

     Use case resumes at step 1.

+#### Use case: Edit an Order

+**MSS**

+1. User enters an order number to edit with at least 1 field: cheese type, quantity, phone number and order date.
+2. CHIM edits the order and shows details of the new order.

+   Use case ends.

+**Extensions**
+* 1a.
+The supplied fields are all the same.
+  * 1a1.
+CHIM displays an error message.

+    Use case resumes at step 1.

+* 1b.
+The order is marked as completed.
+  * 1b1.
+CHIM shows an error message.

+    Use case resumes at step 1.

+* 1c.
+The given cheese quantity is invalid.
+  * 1c1.
+CHIM shows an error message.

+    Use case resumes at step 1.

+* 1d.
+The customer with the given phone number cannot be found.
+  * 1d1.
+CHIM shows an error message.

+    Use case resumes at step 1.

+#### Use case: Edit an Cheese

+**MSS**

+1. User enters a cheese number to edit with at least 1 field: cheese type, manufacture date, maturity date and expiry date.
+2. CHIM edits the cheese and shows details of the new cheese.

+   Use case ends.

+**Extensions**
+* 1a.
+The supplied fields are all the same.
+  * 1a1.
+CHIM displays an error message.

+    Use case resumes at step 1.

+* 1b.
+The given cheese is marked as assigned.
+  * 1b1.
+CHIM shows an error message.

+    Use case resumes at step 1.

+#### Use case: Edit a Customer

+**MSS**

+1. User enters a customer number to edit with at least 1 field: name, phone number, email and address.
+2. CHIM edits the customer and shows details of the new customer.

+   Use case ends.

+**Extensions**
+* 1a.
+The supplied fields are all the same.
+  * 1a1.
+CHIM displays an error message.

+    Use case resumes at step 1.

+* 1b.
+The given phone number is invalid.
+  * 1b1.
+CHIM displays an error message.

+    Use case resumes at step 1.

+* 1c.
+The given phone number is a duplicated customer.
+  * 1c1.
+CHIM displays an error message.

+    Use case resumes at step 1.